bioinfonerd/rnaseq-to-cycif/README.md

  3) RNA-Seq Differentially Expressed Results (directory: rna_seq_results)

  Output:
-    - Table summarizing antibodies found and what analysis found
+    1) Table summarizing for each RNA-Seq analysis which antibodies found and what analysis found (saved in: rna_cycif_results)
+    2) Summary File:
       - For each individual RNA-Seq analysis, outputs file with cycif antibody found with all information associated

 Possible Improvements:
 - Additional Information To Find missing Gene IDs for CyCif Proteins